 Premium plans also allow you to automatically upload a CSV export from Redfin or any MLS as shown here.

-In some areas and for some properties the Zillow API, which REIkit uses to get property basics, is restricted in the data that it can share, so in this case we have to add the basics of beds, baths, and square footage manually for this property.
+In some areas and for some properties there are some restrictions in the data that it can share, so in this case we have to add the basics of beds, baths, and square footage manually for this property.

 This is a good crosscheck to do anyway between your data sources for any property that you find on various sites.

 For example, the BiggerPockets ad is claiming that there are 2 units of 1,135 square feet, which totals 2,270 square feet.